vancouvercommunitynetwork/user_data_migration/README.md

 ### extractUserData.sh
 #### Infos
 - Will extract user info and their ecrypted password into 2 files (Default Names): "output.txt" and "pass.txt"
-- Will check if these 4 exist (not empty string - moddable in the file): file,passwd_file=,remoteHost and des\_directory
+- Will check if these 4 exist (not empty string - changeable in the file): file, passwd_file, remoteHost and des\_directory
 	- If either is empty it will exit the program without doing anything
 	- file is the user details output file name
 	- passwd_file is file contains the users and their encrypted password